Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/3_Sequence.rst

     * Find and read the available help information for *bio*.
     * Choose one of the 15 genomes found in exercise 3.4 and download the fasta and genbank files using *bio* to your homework folder.
     * Write a python script that will:

       * Read in a genbank file
       * Extract the nucleotide sequence of each gene feature
-      * Write them all to a multifasta file, "genes.fna"
+      * Write them all to a multi-fasta file, "genes.fna"
       * Translate them to amino acid sequences
-      * Write them all to a multifasta file, "genes.faa"
+      * Write them all to a multi-fasta file, "genes.faa"

     * Run the script on the genome you downloaded above.

     This week and until the end of the sequence analysis section of the course, at least part of the homework will be working towards studying sequences of SARS-CoV-2, or COVID-19.